Case Study

 Designing for Crisis

 Beyond the relaunch, Gymnasium itself came to an end in mid-2025 due to company layoffs, which also affected our team.
-With the LMS scheduled to go dark, offline, in just a few weeks, we took on the responsibility of shutting it down with care, including notifying learners, ensuring they could access their earned certificates and badges, and making all course content publicly available.
-Thanks to the advocacy and inspiring leadership of Program Manager Andrew Miller and the collaboration of the Director of Technology and me as Design Lead, we preserved Gymnasium’s mission — keeping free online learning accessible to more than 160,000 learners worldwide, even after the platform closed.
+With the LMS scheduled to go dark in just a few weeks and the team scattered, we faced an impossible timeline.
+Yet we took on the responsibility of shutting it down with care, including notifying learners, ensuring they could access their earned certificates and badges, and making all course content publicly available.

 We audited course assets, secured essential account access, and launched a migration project on GitHub.
 Together, we moved core content to YouTube, adapting workflows to maintain usability and engagement through the shutdown.